kcl-lang/kcl-lang.io/docs/user_docs/support/faq-yaml.md

 string3: here's to "quotes"
 ```

+> **NOTE:**
-> Note: KCL's strategy for outputting YAML strings is to output unquoted strings or double-quoted strings preferentially when single quotes appear in the string content, and output single-quoted strings in other cases to avoid the burden of understanding.
+> KCL's strategy for outputting YAML strings is to output unquoted strings or double-quoted strings preferentially when single quotes appear in the string content, and output single-quoted strings in other cases to avoid the burden of understanding.

 For more details, please refer to [YAML Spec v1.2](https://yaml.org/spec/1.2.1/)